tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [ ] Update index view header lines.
 - [ ] Custom error view for not found errors. e.g. Case where admin deletes a record than uses browser back button.
 - [ ] Translation of html5 messages on required fields.
 Alternatively, suppress html 5 and use client side js.
+- [ ] Complete discipline system tests.
-- [ ] Complete switchboard controller test.
+- [x] Complete switchboard controller test.
 - [ ] Complete cable system tests for from and to after switchboard, demand, and circuit tests are working.
 - [ ] Use of button text for new and edit forms is mixed.
 Standardise on save for new, update for edit.
 - [ ] Demand form live update of calculated values not working.
 - [ ] Cable types with no current project.
-- [ ] Refine the collapsibles component to retain state after refresh operations (e.g. sorting links with ransack).
+- [x] Refine the collapsibles component to retain state after refresh operations (e.g. sorting links with ransack).
 Make a generalised solution, maybe use turbo.
+- [ ] Fix the page size js controller.

 ## Refactoring Opportunities